midwayjs/midway/docs/en/guide.md

 ## Quick Guide

-To quickly use the Midway, you need for things like:
+To quickly use the Midway, you need more things like:

 * Learn basic Typescript, there is [quick start](ts_start.md).
 * Object oriented is recommended, you will feel free if you like `class`.